Timings ▪ Offering ▪ Children and Youth ▪ Volunteering ▪ Travel ▪ More Info

 The children and youth will focus on God’s heart for the nations in their groups too as we pray the next generation will be caught by a heart to serve in the nations.

-After lunch, there will be a range of activities for children, youth and adults - including games, a creative arts workshop and prayer for nations.
+After lunch (bring a packed lunch), there will be a range of activities for children, youth and adults - including games, a creative arts workshop and prayer for nations.

 There will also be a seminar where we will get the chance to hear firsthand about what God has done and is continuing to do in the nation of Iran - a country so closed to the gospel and yet that has over many years seen God do remarkable things.